At home, I run a Plex media server. I’ve added a TV receiver to the setup to have a real DVR that I can control remotely. It’s great!

 (for some reason, Plex reverts to using Swedish for content description within the DVR — I suspect this is an issue with my TV/cable operator.
 I speak very brokenly Swedish, so I don’t mind.)

 It even offers to record new airings only:

 Plex has an API that I’ve never really needed.
 I record movies and TV episodes and watch them when I have time.
-Occasionally I also load breakout sessions from conferences to watch when on the go.
-I’ve set up Tautulli in a Docker container to keep track of what’s going on with my Plex setup.
+Occasionally, I also load breakout sessions from conferences to watch when on the go.
+I’ve set up Tautulli in a Docker container to track what’s going on with my Plex setup.

 Tautulli, which is a Python-based monitoring system for Plex, has a rich engine for doing just this:

 Yet somehow, this seemed too easy.
-So I set out to build something a bit more custom – perhaps not because I really needed it, but to learn a bit more about Azure.
+So, I set out to build something more custom – perhaps not because I needed it, but to learn more about Azure.

 Designing the solution

 As I mentioned, Plex has a REST API built-in.
 I could poll this API, but Plex also includes a Webhook capability.
 When an event is triggered, I can call a custom endpoint to manage it and take it from there.
 To add a new Webhook, the interface is comically sparse: